ravi-kumar7/documentation/docs/pfm/android.md

 Personal Finance Manager Screen
 -------------------------------

-The developer can show the finance manager UI by starting the activity.
+Once the [user is created](/device-connect/android.html#create-user-method) and [syncs are started](/device-connect/android.html#start-periodic-sync-method), the developer can show the finance manager UI by starting the activity.

 __Display Activity__